ibell/coolprop/wrappers/Scilab/README.rst

 Using Scilab and CoolProp
 =========================

 SWIG and Scilab should theoretically work together, but they don't.
 So the easiest thing is just to use a dynamically linked library.

 Instructions
 ============
 Download the right DLL for your platform (CoolProp.dll for 32-bit Scilab on windows, CoolProp_x64.dll for 64-bit Scilab on Windows)

-To use the PropsSI function, do

-link('CoolProp_x64.dll',['Props','K2F'],'c')
+Select the sample file for your platform (sample_x64.sce for 64-bit Scilab)

+Place both files in the same folder.

+Run the sample file

 More info
 =========